DEFRA/ffc-development-guide/standards/kubernetes/helm-charts.md

 # Helm chart
-Helm charts allow multiple Kubenetes resource definitions to be deployed and undeployed as a single unit.
+Helm charts allow multiple Kubernetes resource definitions to be deployed and un-deployed as a single unit.

 Helm version 3 is used within FFC.
+Currently FFC is limited to version `3.6` due to breaking changes introduced in version [`3.7`](https://github.com/helm/helm/releases/tag/v3.7.0).

 Helm 2 should never be used due to security risk introduced by Tiller in a cluster.